mindyng/Take-Homes/Welocalize/Senior_Data_Analyst/Response.md

 ![overallpie](pie.png)

 We can see here that 90.5% are OTD's (True) and 9.5% (False) need some work.
 The neighboring graph just shows straight counts for reference.
-Even though Welocalize made the cut-off for customer acceptance, still room for improvement.
+Even though Welocalize made the cut-off for customer acceptance, there is still room for improvement.

 After calculating OTD %'s, I explored how these looked at the year, monthly, weekly, day in month and day in week levels.
-The most illuminating seemed to be monthly and weekly since they seemed to show some trends/seasonality.
+The most illuminating seemed to be monthly and weekly since they showed some trends/seasonality.
 OTD's drop significantly every 10 weeks until appoximately 32nd week of 2022/August.

 ![monthly](monthly.png)
 ![weekly](weekly.png)